 The good news is that taxable income is your total income on renting the rooms after deductible expenses.
 So make sure you keep a sound record of all rental income and any expenses directly associated with the room rental.

-Hopefully this is of some use if you are considering getting a lodger.
+I hope this short overview is of some use if you are considering renting out a room in your home.

-Renting out space in your home can be a brilliant ‘easy win’ for passive income, but make sure you’re aware of the risks and requirements on your part.
-And if you decide to go ahead, make sure you are aware of how local legislation impacts this decision where you are.
+Renting out space in your home can be an excellent and simple source of passive income, but make sure you’re aware of the risks and requirements on your part.
+If you decide to go ahead, make sure you are aware of how local legislation impacts this decision where you are.